 After three and a half hours on the road from Houston, the sight of a huge 2,000-pound animal in front of the bar seemed nothing short of appropriate.
 “Nice steer!”
 Redneck similarly welcomed travelers who flew in from Little Rock, Nashville, Midland, or drove over from Mathis or Marble Falls to christen cowboy history under the twinkling white lights in Bandera County.
 Couples two-stepped under the same trees whose shade brought the first permanent settlers to Bandera in 1855.

-New owner De Foster responded, “That’s the way we do things around here.”
+De Foster, who along with partner Richard Sutton bought the bar, responded, “That’s the way we do things around here.”

 Foster manages singer Gary P. Nunn from his office behind the bar, in a limestone and leather compound that he leases from Robert Earl Keen.
 The beautiful limestone and wood one-story stone building originally belonged to W. Preston Gray, Keen’s father-in-law.